rakoduru/CAPtivate/README.md

     `http://localhost:8081/`

-    4. In the resulting page, enter the following values in the respective text fields.
+    4. In the resulting page, enter the following values in the respective text fields to check DB connection.
         * Server: mysql-container
         * Username: root
         * Password: root.CAP2020